Get all the latest data for Punta Cana

 Can I legally rent out property on my visa in Punta Cana right now?

-You do not need to live in the Dominican Republic to rent out your Punta Cana property, and many foreign owners manage rentals from abroad using local property management companies to handle day-to-day operations.
+You do not need to live in the Dominican Republic to rent out property in Punta Cana, because many foreign owners use local property managers for cleaning, guests, repairs, and platform operations.

 We cover everything there is to know about buying and renting out in Punta Cana here.